Shipy4kaRU/My-portfolio/README.md

 It's a project that hasn't been done yet.
 It just made me sick to see an empty commit history and no new repositories (or at least changes to previous ones).
 I concentrated all my free time after work on this project.
 So it will be finalized and improved.
 All in good time!
+P.S:The gulp-2024 build has been changed for this project and continues to be changed.
+So there will be a new version in that repository soon too:)